Best Vanilla Beans

 How Many Types Of Vanilla Beans Are There?

-There are over 150 types of vanilla orchids in the world and two main species sold commercially: Vanilla Planifolia and Vanilla Tahitiensis.
+There are over 150 types of vanilla orchids in the world and two main species are sold commercially: Vanilla Planifolia and Vanilla Tahitiensis.

 When it comes down to which vanilla beans to choose, there are four that stand out above the rest – Madagascar Bourbon, Mexican, Indonesian, and Tahitian.
 These vanilla beans fall under these two categories and are considered to be the most popular worldwide.